kbase/relation_engine/spec/README.md

 This repo holds the [views](src/views), [schemas](src/schemas), and [migrations](src/migrations) for the relation engine graph database service.

-The views are stored ([AQL queries](https://docs.arangodb.com/3.3/AQL/index.html)) that can be used by KBase SDK apps to fetch data from the database.
+The views are stored [AQL queries](https://docs.arangodb.com/3.3/AQL/index.html) that can be used by KBase apps to fetch data from the database.

 Schemas are [JSON schemas](https://json-schema.org/) that define what form of data can be stored in the database's collections.